redux-saga/redux-saga/docs/advanced/NonBlockingCalls.md

 But we've not yet done.
-If we take a `LOGOUT` in the middle of an Api call, we have to **cancel** the `authorize` process, otherwise we'll have 2 concurrent tasks evolving in
+If we take a `LOGOUT` in the middle of an Api call, we have to **cancel** the `authorize` process, otherwise we'll have 2 concurrent tasks evolving in parallel, otherwise, the `authorize` task will continue running and upon a successful (resp. failed) result, will dispatch a `LOGIN_SUCCESS` (resp. a `LOGIN_ERROR`) action leading to an inconsistent state.
-parallel:

-- The code after `LOGOUT` will try to clear the current token (which hasn't yet been stored, since the `authorize` call isn't resolved yet)

-- The `authorize` task will continue running and upon a successful result, will dispatch a `LOGIN_SUCCESS` action leading to an inconsistent state.

 In order to cancel a forked task, we use a dedicated Effect [`cancel`](http://yelouafi.github.io/redux-saga/docs/api/index.html#canceltask)